May 5, 2026

 Even an early estimate helps guide decisions on pricing and minimum order quantities (MOQs).
 Transparent costing keeps both your team and vendors aligned.

-Packaging details matter as much as design details.
+Packaging details are just as important as design details.
 Specify folding methods, polybag types, hangtag placement, barcodes, and care label requirements.

-Getting this right protects your brand identity and ensures smooth retailer compliance.
+Getting this right protects your brand identity and keeps retailer compliance smooth.
 Clear instructions also save time for quality control teams.

-If you’re working in PLM software like Onbrand, version history and live collaboration make it easier to avoid errors and keep your team in sync.
+If you’re working in fashion PLM software like Onbrand PLM, version history and live collaboration make it easier to avoid errors and keep your team in sync.

-A well-prepared tech pack shortens development time, reduces mistakes, and gives factories everything they need to create your design exactly as intended.
+A well-prepared tech pack shortens development time, reduces mistakes, and gives factories everything they need to start building your design exactly as intended.

 Do It Faster With Onbrand Live Tech Packs